exakat/exakat-docs/Reference/Rulesets.rst

 * :ref:`union-typehint`
 * :ref:`enum-usage`
 * :ref:`No anchor for Php/FilesFullPath <no-anchor-for-php-filesfullpath>`
+* :ref:`No anchor for Php/FinalConstant <no-anchor-for-php-finalconstant>`

-.. _compatibilityphp71:
+.. _ruleset-compatibilityphp71:

 CompatibilityPHP71
 ++++++++++++++++++

 This ruleset centralizes all analysis for the migration from PHP 7.0 to 7.1.

-Total : 38 analysis
+Total : 39 analysis

 * :ref:`ext-mcrypt`
 * :ref:`hash-algorithms-incompatible-with-php-5.3`